Submitted patches for many bugs including ones that have been around for eleven years and have affected hundreds of thousands of people.

 My CS 246 final assignment: A chess engine with all rules, graphics, 5 levels of A.I and human players implemented in 15 hours and 993 lines of code.
 This is half the lines of code and less than half the time most of my classmates needed.
 The code is quite readable, the small size was achieved through clever design.

 IOS apps developed in 2010 on contract for a professor at Carleton University for performing common psychological tests.
+I was paid to develop the apps but retained the rights to the code and to sell them.

 Finds Git repositories on your computer and lets you quickly switch to them, list them, and run commands on them.
 A small project, but a useful one with thousands of users.